 - Driver's Licence Reinstatement

-Drinking and driving is a leading cause of death on the roads.
-As a result, Police have the discretion to issue various driving prohibitions or licence suspensions.
+Alcohol- and drug-affected driving are a leading cause of death on the roads.
+As a result, police have the discretion to issue various driving prohibitions or licence suspensions.
 This section of the site provides information on each of these sanctions, plus provides information on what the courts can do if you are convicted of impaired driving and the Superintendent’s authority to issue an administrative prohibition if a review of your driving record shows you to be a high-risk driver.

 12-hour roadside suspensions apply to Graduated Licensing Program (GLP) participants only.